About The In-Between

 Since then, I’ve worked as a teacher both in-person and online, learned to navigate Mexican roads, gotten married, had a kid, gotten divorced, and started a new career as a writer and translator.
 I’ve painted and decorated new living spaces, had a few pets, and eaten a lot of tacos.
 In short, I’ve settled here.

-I’m 41 now, and the love affair hasn’t ended.
+I’m 43 now, and the love affair hasn’t ended.
 While I’ll likely never be mistaken for a Mexican myself, I have nonetheless been embraced, nurtured, and loved by the beauty of this country, its people, and its culture.
 Mexico is home, and I’m now one of a handful of obviously-adopted and fiercely loyal kids.

 Over the past several years, I’ve been writing about Mexico from various angles both in my blog (from which I’ve moved past posts over), through a column with Mexico News Daily, and through several posts as the Sirena Tejana on expatsinmexico.com.
-While my column with MND will continue indefinitely, my hope is to write consistently for this newsletter, and perhaps eventually, monetize it with more “exclusive” (whatever that means) beyond-the-newsletter content options.

 So thanks for subscribing.
 I’m excited to keep writing and honored that people want to read what I have to say.
-Truth be told, there are a lot more passions where this came from, and it’s very likely that I’ll try to squeeze them into this space, too (I hope y’all like short stories and decor pics).
+Truth be told, there are a lot more passions where this came from, and it’s very likely that I’ll try to squeeze them into this space, too.
+(I hope y’all like short stories and decor pics).

 Thanks for coming along on this ride.
 Really.